valle-xyz/merkle-tree-tutorial/README.md

 As a developer new to blockchain technology, you will encounter many new concepts.
 While the syntax of Solidity looks similar to JS, some programming paradigms are fundamentally different on the blockchain, than on the centralized internet.

 One main example is access control and verification.
 Let's say you'd wanted to grant access to a selected group of users, verified by their email.
 On a centralized backend, you would store every verified email address in a database.
-When a user proofs she owns an email address (i.e. by clicking on a magic link sent to her email address), you would look up the email address in a database, check if it's verified, and than proceed accordingly.
+When a user proves she owns an email address (i.e. by clicking on a magic link sent to her email address), you would look up the email address in a database, check if it's verified, and then proceed accordingly.

 That does not work on the blockchain.